balladeer/effective-enigma/burrow/content/01_introduction.md

 The man fished out some coins while I made his bowl.
 I fed them to the pay machine; when it failed to spit them back out, I handed over the food.

-He carried his meal over to the goop bar---six bowls of Burrow-made nutrient pastes---and begin spooning dabs of each onto the side of his bowl.
+He carried his meal over to the goop bar---six bowls of Burrow-made nutrient pastes---and began spooning dabs of each onto the side of his bowl.
 Next to neutrality, the Burrow's best known for its extensive microbe-farms.

 "_Sase_, you're supposed to greet our customers with the motto."

-I finished marking transaction into the computer, using the time to steel myself, then stepped off my stool and turned toward my supervisor.
+I finished marking the transaction into the computer, using the time to steel myself, then stepped off my stool and turned toward my supervisor.
 Doiay and I were in the same grade, but like most humans, she was almost twice my height and had black hair.
 Hers reached past her shoulders unbound, though she kept it wrapped up in a twist under her food net.